Collective-Coders/basic_webpage/README.md

     git add

-Use this command, followed by the name of a file, to add files to your next commit.
+Use **git add**, followed by the name of a file, to add files to your next commit.
+To add all of the files with changes in them, try running "**git add .**".

     git commit -m "Enter a message here"

-Use this command to make a commit.
-The commit will include all the files you have added through **git add**
+Use **git commit** to make a commit.
+Think of a commit as a set of files, with code changes in them, that you are going to publish to github.
+The commit message is the name of the commit, as you'll see it in github.
+The commit will include all the files you have added through **git add**.

     git push